 How Much Compensation Can You Receive?

 The amount of compensation you can seek after a serious car accident depends on your degree of fault, the available evidence to support your claim, and the insurance policies available to provide compensation.
-With help from our car accident lawyers at Sam & Ash, LLP, you may have a right to claim compensation for:
+With help from our car accident lawyers at Sam & Ash Injury Law you may have a right to claim compensation for:

 - Medical bills